agnesvanbelle/TL/source-code/arf.experiments.wifi/README.txt

       ==> IMPORTANT!

-      should contain:
+      should contain the following files:
         actionMapA.txt
         houseA-as.txt
         houseA-ss.txt
         sensormapA-ids.txt

-      same for input/OF/houseInfoA (content of files can differ, but the format not) and for all houses this should be (replace letter A with B, C etc.)
+      same for input/OF/houseInfoA but there "Our Metafeatures" have been used (content of files can differ, but the format not) and same for housInfoB, houseInfoC, etc.

-      You can use anything instead of A, B, C.. however, the house-id used in the folder name houseInfo<house-id> should  mathc with the house-id used for these filenames
+      Note: You can use anything instead of A, B, C.. to distinguish the houses... however, the
+      house-id used as the folder name houseInfo<house-id> should  match with the house-id used for these filenames